A Night in Terror Tower: Plot

 Sue and her younger brother Eddie are American tourists in London.
-After Eddie wants to visit Terror Tower, they join a tour of the castle.
-As the tour progresses, Sue notices that a man wearing black is following them as they move throughout the castle.
+After Eddie wants to visit the Tower of London, they join a tour of the castle.
+As the tour progresses, Sue notices that a man wearing all black with a black hood over his face is following them as they move throughout the castle.
 The man in black, who also wears a cape, chases them and the children manage to escape.
-After going back to their hotel room, they find out that the suite is empty and that their parents are not in the hotel.
-They have trouble remembering their last name as well.
+After going back to their hotel room, they find out that the suite is empty and that their parents are not in the hotel, and the children have trouble remembering their last name.
 After they leave the hotel's restaurant, the man in black blocks their path, and sends them to Medieval times with magical stones.

-Confused, alone, and frightened, Eddie and Sue are once again stalked by the man in black and eventually find refuge in the home of a peasant woman who promises to keep them safe.
-However, this turns out to be a ruse, as the woman quickly betrays them and turns them over to the man in black, who is revealed to be the Lord High Executioner of the reigning British Monarch.
-Sue and Eddie are then taken back to Terror Tower to await execution.
+Confused, alone, and frightened, Eddie and Sue are once again stalked by the man in black.
+After Eddie disappears, Sue eventually finds refuge in the home of a peasant woman who promises to keep her safe.
+However, this turns out to be a ruse, as the woman quickly betrays her and turns her over to the man in black, who is revealed to be the Lord High Executioner of the king of England.
+Sue is then taken back to Tower to await execution, wherein she meets Eddie, who admits to having been captured earlier.

-In the dungeon, the children meet Morgred, a sorcerer, who informs them that they are Edward and Susannah, Prince and Princess of York, heir to the throne, and niece and nephew to the current King.
+In the dungeon, the children meet Morgred, a white-haired sorcerer, who informs them that they are Edward and Susannah, Prince and Princess of York, heir to the throne, and niece and nephew to the current King.
 It is revealed that the King murdered their parents—the rightful King and Queen—to claim the throne for himself, and was attempting to murder the children in order to forestall any challenge to his rule.
 However, before he could succeed, Morgred sent the children into a distant future with new memories in hopes of saving them from their uncle.
 However, he was unable to complete their new memories, resulting in them forgetting their parents and their own surnames.

-Fully aware of their identity, Sue and Eddie, along with Morgred, are led to their execution.
-After a brief standoff with the Lord High Executioner, the children manage to break free and recover the magic stones, allowing Morgred to, once again, send them into the future.
-Now in the present, they are part of their tour group again.
-A bearded man, Morgred, joins the children as their guardian and tells them to call him Mr. Morgan.
+Fully aware of their identity, Sue and Eddie prepare for their execution.
+After being asked by the children, Morgred refuses to send them back to the future, fearing for his own life, even after Eddie hands him the three magical stones, which he had stolen from the Lord High Executioner upon his capture.
+Eddie, utilizing his pickpocketing skills, lifts the three stones from Morgred's robe and performs the spell himself, returning himself and Sue to the future, wherein they're met by a new tour group, with Morgred as one of the tourists, having been brought along to serve as the children's guardian.
+As they prepare to leave the Tower along with the group, Morgred tells the children to call him Mr. Morgan, and the children adopt Morgan as their surname.